GiasuddinvuiyaBD/nextjs13-crash-course/nextjs13-crash/README.md

 ### Fetching Data From a server component
 Fetching data from a server component which is very easy.
 While we are fetching data form clinet componete we normaly use useEffect,useState.

+### ReposPage Output
+Inside the repos page we have show our data to ui. by mapping all the data we show it to ui.
+When use click any item it will go to main page with dynamic routing system.